-As described in Notes 1 and 8 to the consolidated financial statements, the majority of the Company's revenue is earned from the license of content.
+As described in Notes 1 and 9 to the consolidated financial statements, the majority of the Company's revenue is earned from the license of content.
 Content licenses are generally purchased on a monthly or annual basis, whereby a customer pays for a predetermined quantity of content that may be downloaded over a specific period of time, or, on a transactional basis, whereby a customer pays for individual content licenses at the time of download.
-The Company recognizes revenue upon the satisfaction of performance obligations, which generally occurs when content is downloaded by a customer.
-The Company recognizes revenue on both its subscription-based and transaction-based products when content is downloaded, at which time the license is provided.
-For the year ended December 31, 2021, the Company's total revenue was \$773.4 million.
+The Company recognizes revenue upon the satisfaction of performance obligations.
+The Company recognizes revenue on both its subscription-based and transaction-based products when content is downloaded by a customer, at which time the license is provided.
+For the year ended December 31, 2022, the Company's total revenue was \$827.8 million.